The youth justice system in South Australia is regulated by the following pieces of legislation:

 Minor offences can be dealt with by a police officer giving an 'on the spot' warning, known as an informal police caution [see Young Offenders Act 1993 (SA) s 6].
 No punishment can be imposed if an informal caution is given but the youth should clearly understand the nature of the offence and the consequences of further similar behaviour.

-No 'official record' is kept but the police are required to record the informal caution in their patrol log and report it to the appropriate Divisional Intelligence Officer for recording.
-They will also deliver or post a 'Notice to Guardian of Informal Police Caution' to the youth's parent or guardian.
+No 'official record' is kept but the police may record the informal caution in their patrol log.
+They may also inform the youth's parent or guardian.
 This record does not constitute a criminal record and can not be used in any court proceedings without the consent of the youth [s 6].
 No further proceedings may be taken against the youth for the offence for which the youth was cautioned.

 Where a youth has admitted an offence that is minor but more than trivial, the investigating police officer may refer it to a formal police caution.
 Formal cautions are administered by a senior police officer or a special Youth Police Officer at a meeting conducted at a police station with the youth and his or her guardians present [see Young Offenders Act 1993 (SA) s 8].